 2 Involve others: Any intervention developed should involve the input of others on the team.
 Pushing ahead with an event or a plan, without asking others for their ideas and feedback, is a recipe for failure.
 Once approval has been secured from management, ensure that everyone is aware of your intentions and the motivation behind your actions.
 Frame the initiative or activity in a positive way, emphasising that ideas or personal touches are welcome.

 As interest grows and the programme becomes more established, it may even be possible to put together a calendar of events at the start of the year.
+Including as many people as possible in this initiative will boost staff morale.

 4 Budget: Not all events or activities need to be big budget to be enjoyable and beneficial.
 For example, watching relevant “Ted” talks as a group, taking part in local volunteering events such as “Tidy Towns” or implementing a weekly “Walk at Lunch” day are free of monetary cost, although there is a time cost which should be recorded.
 If budget allows, there are several organisations which provide corporate team-bonding events both on and off-site.
+Spending time together outside the office, rather than spending money, is more important to staff morale.

 5 Establish a sports and social club: Depending upon interest and the success of any initial events, it may be of interest to establish an internal club.
 Here employees contribute a small amount of money directly from their payslip to a central fund, with activities and outings on a regular basis.
 This can reduce the burden of cost on the business and empower the employees to take responsibility for the activities personally.
 However, any committees established should be closely monitored in order to ensure fairness, unity, and consistency with the values of the organisation.